• Skip to primary navigation

 Crispy salmon buddha bowl on salad plate and hand grabbing a fork

-For more salads and bowls inspo, you might also want to try this pulled pork rice bowl, this satay chicken buddha bowl, this Spanish tuna potato salad or this smoked salmon salad.
+If you love this salmon bowl, don’t miss these other bowl meals favorites: 10-minutes salmon mango salad, this pulled pork rice bowl, this satay chicken buddha bowl, this Spanish tuna potato salad, or this smoked salmon salad.

 Jump to: